jugegp16/virtual-memory-simulation/p3-writeup.md

 # Experiments
 -------------------------
-I simulated a memory trace (1.trace) with differnt frame and page sizes, the results are shown in the graphs below.
+I simulated a memory trace (1.trace) with different frame and page sizes, the results are shown in the graphs below.
 I used the OPT algorithm as my baseline for my comparisons with LRU.
 Here are some key points i noted...

 Page Size
 ----------